shahjacobb/Market-Observability-Platform/README.md

-# Market API Observability Platform
+# Market Data API Observability Platform

 An observability platform for tracking real-time performance metrics of YFinance API requests.
 Built to monitor, trace, and analyze system behavior using OpenTelemetry, Prometheus, and Grafana.
 Containerized with Docker.